Get help and support

 Limit drinking when gambling

-Alcohol and drugs cloud judgment and this can affect the decisions you make when gambling.
+Alcohol and drugs cloud judgement and this can affect the decisions you make when gambling.

 Learn from past gambling experiences

 If you sometimes feel anxious, guilty or just uncomfortable during or after betting, recognise it and do something about it.
-Follow these tips to minimise effects of gambling.
 Don't let it lead to something bigger.